kesterlester/Mark-Scaling/README.md

 * No scaling function is ever truly impartial.
 Each is arbitrary it its own way.

 ### Notes:
-The bottom hinged cappd linear scaling functions are the top hinged ones rotated by 180 degrees about the centre of the unit square.
+The bottom hinged capped linear scaling functions are the top hinged ones rotated by 180 degrees about the centre of the unit square.
 ### Formula:
 $$f(x,p) = \min{\left(x \cdot\frac{1+p}{1-p},\ 1\right)}$$